Southern Tanzania Tourism Plan

 Major Activities

-• Conduct stakeholder consultations in person and workshops in support of Master Plan development.
+• Conducted stakeholder consultations in person and workshops in support of Master Plan development.

 • Field assessment of tourism circuits, issues and opportunities in Southern Tanzania and their potential impact on conservation including consultation, document review, and analysis.

-• Draft Tourism Master Plan with information, analysis and recommendations based on the assessment.
+• Drafted a Tourism Master Plan with information, analysis and recommendations based on the assessment.

-• Conduct a secondary workshop to present findings to tourism and related stakeholders and seek further input into the draft Master Plan.
+• Conducted a secondary workshop to present findings to tourism and related stakeholders and seek further input into the draft Master Plan.

 • Increased collaboration among the Government of Tanzania, the private sector, and conservation stakeholders.

-• Define a vision and road map for the development of conservation friendly tourism in southern Tanzania
+• Defined a vision and road map for the development of conservation friendly tourism in southern Tanzania

-• Implement the Master Plan to expand conservation-friendly tourism development to the southern part of the country and discourage poaching and forest degradation in the region.
+• Implementation of the Master Plan to expand conservation-friendly tourism development to the southern part of the country and discourage poaching and forest degradation in the region.

 • Generate expressions of interest from potential private sector developers and investors for tourism in southern Tanzania.